Blog

 Read More →Missed it by that much, part II

-April 6, 2021 by Sean Parnell in Defending the Electoral College
+April 6, 2021 by Sean Parnell in Electoral College

 In the first post of this two-part series, I explained how an NPV lobbyist admitted that their plan would allow state chief election officers (CEOs) to make up vote totals in the event that a state w…